mibur1/psy111/book/introduction/1_Setup/2_Usage.md

 ## The Python interpeter

 In your programs, search for the `Anaconda Powershell Prompt (miniconda3)` and open it.
 If you are on macOS or Linux, open the normal terminal.
-In both cases, you should see a `(base)` indicating that we have succesfully isntalled Miniconda and are in our base environment.
+In all cases, you should see a `(base)` indicating that we have succesfully installed Miniconda and are in our base environment.

 First, we will open the Python interpreter of our current base environment by typing `python` and then presssing enter.
-Rhe Python interpeter will start and show you the current Python version, for example:
+The Python interpeter will start and show you the current Python version, for example:

 ```
 Python 3.12.4 | packaged by Anaconda, Inc. | (main, Jun 18 2024, 15:12:24) [GCC 11.2.0] on win32